toprakkbaykuslar/ArchiveOSGNOME/README.md

 # ArchiveOS-Owners.github.io
 # Archive OS

+##⚠️ATTENTION
+This is an unofficial GNOME edition forked from ArchiveOS.

 Archive OS is an anime-themed Linux distribution inspired by the *Blue Archive* universe.
 It is designed for both gaming and everyday use, offering a visually distinctive desktop while maintaining practicality, performance, and ease of use.